-A proposed change in the phenomenon or phenomena under study or the objectives of the project stated in the proposal or agreed modifications thereto should be communicated via use of NSF's electronic systems.
-NSF approval of such changes will be by an amendment to the award.
+A proposed change in the objectives of the project stated in the proposal or agreed modifications thereto should be communicated via use of NSF's electronic systems.
+NSF approval of such changes will be by written approval of the cognizant NSF Program Officer.

 c.
-Long-Term Disengagement or Change of PI or co-PI
+Long-Term Disengagement or Change of Principal Investigator (PI) or co-PI

-If a named PI or co-PI plans to or becomes aware that he or she will: (1) devote substantially less effort to the work than anticipated in the approved proposal (defined in 2 CFR §200.308(c)(3) as a reduction of 25% or more in time devoted to the project); (2) sever his or her connection with the awardee; or (3) be disengaged from the project for a continuous period of more than 3 months, or otherwise relinquish active direction of the project, he or she shall advise the appropriate official at the awardee, who shall initiate action appropriate to the situation in accordance with the guidelines described in PAPPG Chapter VII.B.2.
+If a named PI or co-PI plans to or becomes aware that he or she will: (1) devote substantially less effort to the work than anticipated in the approved proposal (defined in 2 CFR §200.308(c)(3iii) as a reduction of 25% or more in time devoted to the project); (2) sever his or her connection with the grantee; or (3) be disengaged from the project for a continuous period of more than 3 months, or otherwise relinquish active direction of the project, he or she shall advise the appropriate official at the grantee, who shall initiate action appropriate to the situation in accordance with the guidelines described in PAPPG Chapter VII.B.2.

-11. Procurement Standards
+10. Procurement Standards

-a.
-The awardee (including commercial organizations) is responsible for compliance with the procurement standards identified in 2 CFR §200.317-327.
+The grantee (including for-profit organizations) is responsible for compliance with the procurement standards identified in 2 CFR §200.317-327.

-12. Travel
+11. Travel

-a.
-Allowability of Travel Expenses

-1. Expenses for transportation, lodging, subsistence and related items incurred by project personnel and by outside consultants employed on the project (see PAPPG Chapter II.C.2.g(iv)) who are in travel status on business related to an NSF-supported project are allowable as prescribed in the governing cost principles.
-Except as noted in Article Prior Approval Requirements, the requirements for NSF prior written approval specified in 2 CFR §200.475 are waived.

-2. Except as provided in the governing cost principles, the difference between economy airfare and a higher-class airfare is unallowable.
+- a.
+Allowability of Travel Expenses - 1.
+Expenses for transportation, lodging, subsistence and related items incurred by project personnel and by outside consultants employed on the project (see PAPPG Chapter II.D.2.f(iv)) who are in travel status on business related to an NSF-supported project are allowable as prescribed in the governing cost principles.
+Except as noted in Article Pre-Award Costs, the requirements for NSF prior written approval specified in 2 CFR §200.475 are waived. - 2.
+Except as provided in the governing cost principles, the difference between economy airfare and a higher-class airfare is unallowable.
 A train, bus or other surface carrier may be used in lieu of, or as a supplement to, air travel at the lowest first-class rate by the transportation facility used.
 If such travel, however, could have been performed by air, the allowance will not normally exceed that for jet economy airfare.

-13. Technical and Business Assistance Costs
+12. Technical and Business Assistance Costs